 Formerly widespread in southeastern New York, this species has disappeared from many sites since the 1950's and is now extremely rare in the state.
 Populations in the Housatonic and Passaic basins have apparently disappeared and surveys of nearly a dozen historical populations throughout the Susquehanna River watershed in 1991 turned up only 1 living animal.
 Populations in the Shawangunk Kill and Delaware River basins (Lellis 2001) are sparse and limited in extent.
 Only the Neversink River population currently appears healthy although it also apparently declined by an estimated 38,000 individuals during the mid 1990's (Strayer and Jirka 1997).

-The Neversink River, one of the healthiest populations in the entire range, declined by an estimated 38,000 individuals during the mid 1990's.
-Of approximately a dozen historical locales throughout the Susquehanna River basin, only 1 live individual was found in the early 1990's (Strayer and Fetterman 1999).
+The Neversink River, one of the healthiest populations in the entire range, declined by an estimated 38,000 individuals during the mid 1990's (Strayer and Fetterman 1999).
+In the Susquehanna River basin, they have declined since the 1960s (New York Natural Heritage Program 2019).
 New records from the Delaware River (Lellis 2001) most likely represent increased survey effort and not a range expansion.

 Formerly widespread in southeastern New York, this species has disappeared from many sites since the 1950's and is now extremely rare (Strayer and Jirka 1997).